2 new Romanov titles coming this fall

 It was in 1897, that Emperor Nicholas II approved the project for a new colour of the facades of the Winter Palace.
 A brick-red hue was chosen, to match the red sandstone colour of the new fence of Her Majesty’s Own Garden.
 The Emperor’s decision was carried out in 1901 after the construction of the fence of the garden was completed.

 PHOTO: view of the north-western corner block of the Winter Palace and Her Majesty’s Own Garden.
-The door in the center is the Saltykov Entrance, which led to the personal apartments of Nicholas II and Alexandra Feodorovna, located on the 2nd floor
+The door in the center is the Saltykov Entrance, which led to the private apartments of Nicholas II and Alexandra Feodorovna, located on the 2nd floor

 The personal apartments of Nicholas II and his wife were created in the second floor of the north-western corner block, beyond the Malachite Room that was among the state rooms of the palace whose historical appearance was preserved.
 The rooms which Alexander Bryullov (1798-1877) had decorated for Empress Alexandra Feodorovna (1798-1860) in 1838-39, were converted for Russia’s last Emperor and Empress.